-1. A positive test for TB infection or a medical diagnosis of TB disease, TB infection, or LTBI.
+1. A positive test for TB infection or a medical diagnosis of TB disease, TB infection, or LTBI (regardless of treatment).

 The Centers for Disease Control and Prevention Clinical Testing Guidance for Tuberculosis: Tuberculin Skin Test, Test accuracy lists causes of False-positive results: